PabloLeonor/web-peluqueria/README.md

 TODO LIST:

- - make the dashboard public
  - improve phone view
- - Sure ther is a way to pùt an actual map
+ - Sure ther is a way to put an actual map
  - SMTP